 - http://www.holocaustandhumanity.org/kristallnacht/events-leading-up-to-kristallnacht/ – a history of anti-Semitism, events leading up to Kristallnacht (November 9-10, 1938), local and national responses, and more.
 This site had maps, primary documents and photographs of destruction.

-- http://sfi.usc.edu/exhibits/remembering-kristallnacht from USC (University of Southern California) has a 21-minute video where six Holocaust survivors recount their personal experiences and nightmares during Kristallnacht.
+- https://www.youtube.com/watch?v=Bfjc1wEBIZo 21-minute video in where six Holocaust survivors recount their personal experiences and nightmares during Kristallnacht.
+Created by joint partnership between the United States Holocaust Memorial Museum and the USC Shoah Foundation Institute.

 - https://www.ushmm.org/information/exhibitions/online-features/special-focus/kristallnacht from the Unites States Holocaust Museum has background details, related videos and historical photographs